 Must-See Sculptures in Burlington

-Download Burlington’s Art And The City Tour Guidebook, grab an iced coffee and spend some time taking in the outdoor sculptures near downtown Burlington’s waterfront.
+Explore the rotating collection of Burlington Waterfront Sculpture Trail or access the online Burlington Art And The City Tour downtown public art walking tour, grab an iced coffee and spend some time taking in the outdoor sculptures near downtown Burlington’s waterfront.
 Don’t miss these local favourites:

 - Lady of the Lake, located in Spencer Smith Park, is said to represent the mysterious female who gave King Arthur his magical sword, Excalibur.
 The sculpture symbolizes Burlington’s relationship with Lake Ontario.
 It was a gift to the city in honour of Burlington’s centennial.